-Nearly three in five U.S. adults say that they use P2P payment platforms sometimes or frequently.
+Nearly three in five Washington state adults say that they use P2P payment platforms sometimes or frequently.

-In fact, younger adults are more likely to say that they use it sometimes or frequently.
-And, older adults are more likely to report that they rarely use it.
-In addition, African American/Blacks and Hispanic/Latinos are more likely than Caucasian/Whites to use P2P payment platforms frequently while Caucasian/Whites and African American/Blacks are more likely than Hispanic/Latinos to report that they rarely use it.
+In fact, younger adults are more likely than older adults to say that they use it sometimes or frequently.
+And, older adults, are more likely to report that they rarely use it.